JimmyVanHout/bird_id/README.md

 The test accuracy will be displayed after the training is completed and the model is evaluated.
 Note that even a 60% accuracy is still 120x the accuracy of random classification.

-### Predicting an Image Using a Fully-Trained Model
+### Predicting an Image's Class Using a Fully-Trained Model

 > Note that the simple, from-scratch CNN model cannot be used for the following, because the other models offer far better predictions.